icevelez/core.js/README.md

 The reactivity system is based on "Signals" while its templating engine is based on a mixture of "Handlebar.js" and "Svelte" syntax

-1. The template engine parses your html file by replacing all expression with marked `<div>` element then converts it all to a DOM element
+1. The template engine parses your html file by collecting all expression and replacing it with a marker id `<div id="marker">`  then converts it to a DOM element
-2. Which is then processed by replacing the marked div elements with **anchor elements** represented as a comment element `(or text node to make it invisible in the elements tab)` then render the dynamic content in between the anchor elements.
+2. Which is then processed by replacing the marked div elements with **anchor elements** (represented as a comment element or text node to make it invisible in the elements tab) and render the dynamic content using the saved expression in between the anchor elements.

     The anchor elements are used to keep track of the placement of each dynamic content

 3. All processed DOM elements are ran inside a reactive primitive `effect()` to keep track of updates and re-render
 4. Then put all rendered DOM element inside a `DocumentFragment`
 5. Which is then appended to a target element using the `mount()` function

-One neat feature about the Core.js architecture is that you can build your own template engine that parses whatever syntax you want, as long as you use `effect()` to integrate the reactivity system
+> One neat feature about the Core.js architecture is that you can build your own template engine that parses whatever syntax you want, as long as you use `effect()` to integrate the reactivity system

 ## Installation

-Download the template project [here](https://www.google.com) or manually create your porject by following these steps

 1. Create a folder for your project

-2. Download `core.js.v0.1.0.zip`
+2. Download `core.js.v0.1.0.zip` or this repository

-3. Extract its content and place a folder named `core` in your project folder
+3. Extract its content and copy a folder named `core` to your project folder

 4. Create a folder named `src` in your project folder.
 This is where all your app code will go